PrasoonDavid/langchain-RAG/README.md

 We welcome contributions!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to submit pull requests, report issues, or request features.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

-Built with ❤️ by the RAG Team
+Built with ❤️ by the imdavidrock.